What does f.lux do on Mac?

 Price Free $4.99 one-time

-Platform Mac, Windows, Linux, iOS macOS
+Platforms Mac, Windows, Linux, iOS macOS only

-f.lux pioneered this category and its colour temperature filtering is still strong.
-If that is the only feature you need, it remains a solid free option.
+f.lux does its core job well.
+If that single feature is all you need, it remains a solid free option.

 Related